Proudly sponsored by:

 • Maria Bertinetti

-Maria Bertinetti Play Production Assistant
+Maria Bertinetti Production Assistant

 Maria Bertinetti joined NMYA when he was thirteen years old and has performed in six shows with the company.
 Some of his favorite past roles include Black Beard in Silver’s Secret, Jafar in Aladdin Jr., and Captain Hook in Peter Pan.
 Aside from theater, Maria enjoys listening to and playing music and having good coffee with good company.
 He is excited to be rejoining NMYA as a production assistant for the play.